MurrayEfford/secrRFS/README.md

 Spatially Explicit Capture-Recapture Random Field Simulator

-This package implements a simulation-based method for predicting overdispersion of $n$ when the distribution of animal activity centres follows a known Cox process (M\o ller and Waagepetersen 2004; Efford and Fletcher unpubl.).
+This package implements a simulation-based method for predicting overdispersion of $n$ when the distribution of animal activity centres follows a known Cox process (Moller and Waagepetersen 2004; Efford and Fletcher unpubl.).

 **secrRFS** depends on **secr** 4.6.5 or later. **RandomFields** (Schlather et al. 2015) and **spatstat** (Baddeley and Turner 2005) are required for some options.